DUELIUM-CORE/MN_Script_v2/README.md

 ## Usage:
 ```
 DUELIUM-cli masternode status #To check your MN status
-DUELIUM-cli getinfo #To get general info such as Nodium version and current block numnber
+DUELIUM-cli getinfo #To get general info such as client version and current block number
 DUELIUM-cli mnsync status #To check if your MN is synced.
 ```
 Also, if you want to check/start/stop **DUELIUM**, run one of the following commands as **root**: